 Private Dream & Public Nightmares: The Scent…27Nov 20191Dec 2019

 'Private Dreams & Public Nightmares' is an ongoing, immersive research on fear in its different aspects by German artists, Jonas Klinkenberg and Jan Jedenas.
 From 27th November to 1st...

 Presentation: Mediamatic Biotoop

 “What great big nose you have, grandma?”
 “All the better to smell you with, my dear.”
-This evening we will discover the world of fairytales, and their olfactory aspects.
-Why do we frighten our...
+This evening we will research the smells in fairytales.
+Often meant to frighten children, one of the genre's...

 Oosterdok Irene de Craen